almajter/topo-learning/README.md

 ```

 ## GitHub Actions
-We include a GitHub Actions workflow (.github/workflows/latex.yml) that automatically compiles main.tex and uploads the resulting PDF as an artifact whenever you push to or open a pull request against the main branch.
+GitHub Actions workflow (.github/workflows/latex.yml) automatically compiles main.tex and uploads the resulting PDF as an artifact whenever you push to or open a pull request against the main branch.

 1. Lint the Workflow YAML
 Before pushing changes, you verify that your workflow file is valid YAML and follows style rules: